dalesgit/wiki-vim/Gratitude Journal.md

 ---

 # Gratitude Journal
+### 2024-09-28
+My bowels seem to have returned to more or less normal this morning.
+From Sunday to now.

+Grateful that we were spared destruction with Hurricane Helene.
+Not-glad that so many other people were impacted -- from Holly in St. Pete. to Larry above Asheville and all [[MP]]'s family.
 ## 2024-09-25 Wed 07:19 AM
 The Hurricane approaches.
 Both of us are glad that the tree is down.